LordDemonos/Quarm.Guide/wiki/about-project-quarm.md

 The mule account will be exempt from IP restrictions allowing you to run a game client and buy/sell/transfer items independent of your main account.
 Again, RUNNING THE COMMAND AND CONFIRMING WILL DELEVEL YOU TO 1 AND FLAG THE ENTIRE ACCOUNT AS A MULE ACCOUNT.
 BE CERTAIN OF YOUR INTENTIONS. `@CSR` WILL NOT REVOKE THIS FLAG UNDER ANY CIRCUMSTANCES, NOR ARE THEY EQUIPPED TO DEAL WITH ANY ISSUES THAT ARISE.

+> Please note that the transfer to East Commonlands (EC) may take some time.
+We appreciate your patience and understanding as we work to ensure a smooth experience for all players.

 ## Elective Services Fees

 The following is the current fees for elective character and account services.
 These services will only be handled under admin discretion.
 Limit 1 elective service per week.